jackass-theology/jackasstheology/wp-content/plugins/under-construction-page/readme.txt

 = Will it work on my theme? =

 Sure!
-It works 100% with all themes.
+Under construction works 100% with all themes.

 = Will it work with my plugins? =